Tips for women and young people whose safety is at risk.

 Protect your password

 There are many websites that can help people experiencing family violence.
 You can find many in our links section.
-The main safety issue with internet surfing is that all ‘browsers’ – the computer program you use to surf – automatically store information about the websites you have visited on your computer in a variety of ways.
+The main safety issue with using the internet is that all ‘browsers’ – the computer program you use to look at web pages – automatically store information about the websites you have visited on your computer in a variety of ways.
 This enables someone using that computer to find out what websites you have been visiting, either deliberately or by accident.

 Use a different browser

 There are many other browsers available.
 Most you can download free, such as Firefox, Google Chrome, Safari, or Opera.
-It may be a good idea to save the new browser program in a hidden folder somewhere on your computer.
-The only disadvantage is that will be a bit more hassle to open it – you will have find it again through Windows or your desktop and double-click to open it.
+It is a good idea to save the new browser program in a hidden folder somewhere on your computer.

 Erase your tracks